The First Six Years (2005-2011)

 For two years working with little covered space it was time to provide a little more shelter than shade cloth.
 So in December 2014 and into January of 2015, we constructed of a hightunnel hoophouse over the removed section of the greenhouse.
 The completion of the hightunnel now provides us with a enclosed section of greenhouse where we are able to propagate our seeds earlier in the season, and work during inclement weather.

 In 2014 we began selling shrubs and trees in addition to our regular herbaceous perennials.
 We have also begun cultivation of native aquatic plants in the mansion’s repurposed swimming pool.
-Our current 2015 local ecotype production estimates will be c.20,000 plants, covering some 150 species of perennial herbs, shrubs and trees.
+Our current 2020 local ecotype production estimates will be ~30,000 plants, covering over 150 species of perennial herbs, shrubs and trees.

 The bottom line for our local ecotype native plant production is only limited by the number of volunteers that we can muster.